Mariliza Xenogiannakopoulou: Political career

 Her involvement in public life dates from her schooldays.
 At university, she was an active member of PASP and PASOK Youth (1980–1985) and a member of the Board of the Law Students' Association (1982–1983).
 As a member of the International Relations Office of PASOK's Youth Committee, she had the opportunity to represent it at a number of international events (1983–1985).
 She was also representative of PASOK to the Presidency of the Party of European Socialists (1989–1991) and the Socialist International (1990–1992).

 During her long career in the party, Mariliza Xenogiannakopoulou has been member of the PASOK Central Committee (1994–2005) and the National Council (2005–2012), member of the International Relations Committee (1985–1999), and alternate Secretary of the Local Administration Section (1999–2005).

 In the 2004 European Elections, she was elected MEP (2004–2007), and was appointed leader of the PASOK Parliamentary Delegation in the European Parliament.
 She sat on the Parliamentary Committees for Budget, Budgetary Control, Energy, Industry and Research as well as on the Special Committee on the EU's New Financial Perspectives.
 At the European Parliament, she was the Rapporteur on the Implementation of the EU Budget for the financial year 2003, and the funding of the 7th EU Research and Technological Development Framework Programme.

 On 16 March 2005, Mariliza Xenogiannakopoulou was elected as the first woman Secretary of the National Council (2005–2006) and from this position worked for the political and organisational reconstruction of PASOK and the 2006 local elections.
-As member of the Political Council of PASOK (2006–2009) she was responsible for organising the Policy Conference of PASOK (2007), and was appointed as rapporteur for the new Statutes of PASOK at the party's Congress (2008), and the Electoral Programme of PASOK (2009).
+As member of the Political Council of PASOK (2006–2009) she was responsible for organising the Policy Conference of PASOK (2007), and was appointed rapporteur for the new Statutes of PASOK at the party's Congress (2008), and the Electoral Programme of PASOK (2009).

 Mariliza Xenogiannakopoulou was elected MP for the Athens' Second District in the 2007 and 2009 general elections.
 She served as Minister for Health and Social Solidarity (2009–2010) and as Alternate Minister of Foreign Affairs (2010–2012).